-We conclude this section by emphasizing that Algorithm~\ref{alg:conformal-sketch-unique} and Algorithm~\ref{alg:conformal-sketch-frequency} differ in their formally stated goals (achieving unique-query coverage and frequency-conditional coverage, respectively), but they are designed to mitigate the same limitation of confidence intervals with marginal coverage.
-On the one hand, unique-query coverage is intuitively more appealing and easier to explain compared to frequency-conditional coverage, as anticipated in Section~\ref{sec:frequency-coverage}.
-On the other hand, Algorithm~\ref{alg:conformal-sketch-unique} is also quite data-expensive (as is Algorithm~\ref{alg:conformal-sketch-frequency}), in the sense that it requires a calibration set that is large relative to the size of the query set.
+We conclude this section by emphasizing that Algorithm~\ref{alg:conformal-sketch-unique} and Algorithm~\ref{alg:conformal-sketch-frequency} differ in their formally stated goals (achieving distinct-query coverage and frequency-conditional coverage, respectively), but they are designed to mitigate the same limitation of confidence intervals with marginal coverage.
+On the one hand, distinct-query coverage is intuitively more appealing and easier to explain compared to frequency-conditional coverage, as anticipated in Section~\ref{sec:frequency-coverage}.
+On the other hand, Algorithms~\ref{alg:conformal-sketch-unique} and Algorithm~\ref{alg:conformal-sketch-frequency} require a calibration set that is large relative to the size of the query set.
 Therefore, the relative advantages of Algorithms~\ref{alg:conformal-sketch-frequency} and~\ref{alg:conformal-sketch-unique} in finite samples may not necessarily be straightforward to see, suggesting the need for a deeper theoretical study of Algorithm~\ref{alg:conformal-sketch-unique} (in the remainder of this section) as well as careful simulations (in Section~\ref{sec:app}).